Everything You Need to Know

 Coraline/Onduline Roofing Sheets

-These are Bitumen roofing sheets, bitumen is a synthetic material that can be moulded to create a waterproof roofing panel at a very low cost and in a range of colours.
+Bitumen is a synthetic material that can be moulded to create a waterproof roofing panel at a very low cost and in a range of colours.
 As well as being easy to install, bitumen roofing sheets can provide a fairly decent range of protection for your garage and are very easy to replace should they become damaged.

 Although advertised as a standalone product we would not recommend this type of roofing system for your garage or any other large area building.
-There are many claims to the resilience and life span of this type of roofing system but through our own experience we can tell you that most of these claims are based on optimal conditions, something the UK climate is not genrally known for.
-With this being said, when used as an overlay to repair and exisiting panel/roof, it is one of the best and most cost effective options.
+There are many claims to the resilience and life span of this type of roofing system but through our own experience we can tell you that most of these claims are based on optimal conditions, something the UK climate is not known for.

 EPDM Rubber Garage Roof

 Like GRP Garage roofing, EPDM Rubber is restricted to certain types of garage roofs and requires perfect weather conditions to be installed correctly.
-Rubber also requires a good solid surface to be bonded too, most issues/failures with this type of roofing system commonly arise because the bonding agent breaks down.
-When looking for an installer of EPDM rubber roofing it is much better to pay more for the right installer rather than trying to save money and cut corners as the effectiveness of the system is generally determined by it’s installation.
+Rubber also requires a good solid surface to be bonded too.
+Most issues/failures with this type of roofing system arise because the bonding agent breaks down.
+When looking for an installer of EPDM rubber roofing, it is better to pay more for the right installer rather than trying to save money and cut corners as the effectiveness of the system is determined by it’s installation.
 It is also worth noting that you cannot clean this material with general cleaning chemicals as it has very low chemical resistances and is prone to damage.

 Glass Reinforced Plastic Garage Roof

 Glass-reinforced plastic (GRP) is lightweight, easy-to-transport and comes in a range of colours.
-The material also has the advantage of being both flexible yet durable which means that its ability to respond to changing weather conditions are high.
-If you have an attached garage with a flat garage roof GRP roofing is worth considering against the other available options.
+The material also has the advantage of being both flexible yet durable which allows it to respond in changing weather conditions.
+If you have an attached garage with a flat garage roof GRP roofing is worth considering against the other options.

 Unfortunately all these benefits come at a cost, a rather high cost and that’s not all, GRP requires perfect weather condiitons to be installed which limits when you can have your garage roof replaced, any installer that suggests otherwise isn’t worth your time.
 There is also an issue when it comes to size, this material expands and contracts which can cause significant problems if the surface area is to large, we would recommend considering GRP for small extensions and attachments rather than garages.
 Like some of the other materials, GRP roofing isnt suitable for every type of garage roof and is most ideally suited for flat roofs.